Geometric inequalities and the Alexandrov-Bakelman-Pucci technique: The Fenchel-Willmore-Chen inequality for submanifolds of Euclidean space

 \textbf{Proof.} It suffices to prove the assertion in the special case when $a \in \mathbb{R}^m$ is a unit vector.
-For each unit vector $a \in \mathbb{R}^m$, we obtain
+If $a \in \mathbb{R}^m$ is a unit vector, we obtain

 The first equality follows from Fubini's theorem.
 In the second equality, we have used the substitution $t=s^2$.
-The third equality follows from the well-known formula relating the Beta function to the Gamma function.
+The third equality follows from the classical formula relating the Beta function to the Gamma function (see e.g. \cite{Stein-Shakarchi1}, pp.~175--176).
 Using the identities

 and

 we obtain

 This completes the proof of Lemma \ref{integral}. \\